 - July 22nd – A message from the Minnesota Department of Health and Minnesota Governor: “Your mask protects me, my mask protects you.
 Wearing a mask can protect others from #COVID19.
 As of Saturday, July 25th masks are required state-wide when indoors or unable to social distance. (full details here).
 Let’s work together to slow the spread.
 Remember, people with certain health conditions may not be able to wear a mask, so we need to stay 6 feet apart, too!”

-As a result of this, events in Stillwater are cancelled or postponed, so we encourage you to check directly with the venue to determine status of events before traveling.
+As a result of these restrictions, many events in Stillwater are cancelled or postponed, so we encourage you to check directly with the venue to determine status of events before traveling.
 Your health and safety are very important to us.
-Please know that businesses are also taking extra sanitation measures to clean surfaces.
+Please know that businesses are also taking extra sanitation measures to clean surfaces and follow current protocols.

 Our downtown restaurants, pubs, shops, hotels and attractions are vital to the local tourism economy, so for healthy individuals we encourage you to do what you can to support local small businesses during this time.
-Many local businesses are offering online ordering, shipping, or curbside pick-up services for shops and restaurants (see list).
+Many local businesses are offering online ordering, shipping, or curbside pick-up services for shops and restaurants.
+Several restaurants also have outdoor seating with heaters.
 The Greater Stillwater Chamber of Commerce is doing the “Great Valley Take-Out Rally” by pulling together a list of business that offer take-out or delivery, so stay up to date here.

 Here’s a list of shops that have online shopping available: https://www.discoverstillwater.com/online-store-available/

 Purchase salon & beauty products online as well or inquire about curbside pick-up or local delivery: https://www.discoverstillwater.com/shopping/spas-salons/

 Check shops social media pages or e-newsletters as well as many offer a call in order and shipment from an item you saw featured or possibly curbside pick-up or local delivery.